mikeyt120/coastal-glare-estimation/README.md

 Light reflection geometry model:
 ![glare_model_eq](https://github.com/mikeyt120/coastal-glare-estimation/blob/main/glare_model_eq.jpg)
 In the above image, the light blue rotations are theta_wx and red rotations are theta_wy.
 In this lego model, theta_wx is in the opposite direction to figure 8a in the paper.
 My collegue's Chewbacca was particularly interested in geometry so flew over to check it out.

+The software was originally written with the following versions of code and libraries:
+- anaconda v4.11.0
+- python v3.8.5
+- numpy v1.19.2
+- matplotlib v3.3.2
+- astropy v4.0.2 (doesn't come with anaconda installation)
+- cv2 v4.4.0.46 (doesn't come with anaconda installation)